tedem/mybb-template-helper/README.md

 **Note:** You need to run the command after each change.
 You can use looping software to automate it.

-## Contributing
+## Contributing Guidelines

-Please do not contribute as the documentation for this project is not complete.
+Please review our [contributing guidelines](https://github.com/tedem/tedem/blob/main/docs/CONTRIBUTING.md) to learn about our submission process, coding standards, and more.

 ## Versioning